MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-open-the-dashboard.md

 *In the Outlook Web app*

 1. In the Outlook Web App, open an email message.
-2. Select the MyAnalytics icon at top-right in your email message, next to the Reply button.
+2. Select the MyAnalytics icon at top-right in your email message, next to the Reply icon.
 Your personal MyAnalytics dashboard opens in a web browser.